On this page

 Problems arise if related parties sell an asset to an SMSF at below market value.
 That transaction would be in breach of the arm’s length rule.

 The ATO provides valuation guidelines for SMSF assets to help you comply with the arm’s length requirements if your fund is buying or selling assets from or to related parties.
-They are summarised in the table below.
+These guidelines are summarised in the table below.

 The concept of arm’s length may also apply to some types of income in your fund.
 Any income earned through your SMSF by activities conducted on a non-arm’s length basis is called non-arm’s length income (NALI) and is taxed at the highest marginal rate (45%) instead of the usual 15% concessional superannuation rate.

 NALI originally applied to income or capital gains greater than would be the case in an arms-length transaction.
-But recent amendments to the law now also include as NALI income or capital gains where fund expenses incurred in producing the income or gains are less than arm’s length amounts.
-These changes apply to income or gains derived from 1 July 2018.
+But amendments to the law in 2018 included as NALI income or capital gains where fund expenses incurred in producing the income or gains are less than arm’s length amounts.
+Just to confuse matters, these expenses are referred to as non-arm’s length expenditure, or NALE.

 The following case study from the ATO highlights the dangers of non-arm’s length transactions involving limited recourse borrowing arrangements (LRBAs).